alp-aca/alp-aca/README.md

 ## Documentation

-The ALPaca manual will be published in arXiv very soon!
+The ALPaca manual is available on [arXiv](https://arxiv.org/abs/2508.08354).

 You can also check the [automatically-generated documentation](https://alpaca-alps.readthedocs.io/latest/).